 Appendix E BMRA settlement period time-line

-Appendix F Logical Data Model
+Appendix F Logical Data Model Not updated for P344

 The following logical data model diagram is for indicative purposes only.

 Appendix G Price Derivation Code Definitions

 The possible values of the Price Derivation Code are defined in the table below.
 The description gives a brief summary of what the code represents, and the condition detail defines the relevant conditions that cause this related code to be true.
 Refer to the description of how the Indicative System Buy Price and Indicative System Sell Price are calculated for further understanding of what these conditions mean.